Biodiversity

 circle

 According to the UN Environment Programme species of plants and animals are increasingly disappearing.
-And this is alarming - both for the nature, the climate and the economy.
+And this is alarming - both for nature, the climate and the economy.

 The UN Biodiversity Conference in Montreal in 2022 ended with a landmark agreement about protecting and restoring global biodiversity.
 It was among other things decided that the biodiversity loss must be reversed by 2030.
 And by then, also 30 percent of the world's nature must be permanently protected.